pyweeker/sarkadban/README.md

 27th May 2021 : boxes sticks to hands , also slippery ground effect for the boxes... just one level, short press and release arrows to make it move, press bar when it is placed upon targets.

+Goal : place boxes on spotted tiles and press bar to stabilize it.
+Idem for diamonds on the logo diamond place.
+Stabilized forms have inverted colors.
+Trolls are just for challenge.